 (b) the person is the holder of both a senior’s card and a senior’s health card.

-(2) A fee is not payable for the grant or renewal of a driver’s licence where the applicant is a person to whom this regulation applies.
+(2) A fee is not payable for the grant, whether by way of renewal or otherwise, of a driver’s licence where the applicant is a person to whom this regulation applies.

-(3) A fee is not payable under the Road Traffic (Drivers’ Licences) Regulations 1975 regulation 9 or 9A where the applicant is a person to whom this regulation applies.
+(3) A fee is not payable under regulation 39 where the applicant is a person to whom this regulation applies.

+[Regulation 43 amended in Gazette 10 Jun 2008 p.
+2456-7.]

 44. Reduction in fees for other pensioners and holders of seniors’ cards

 (1) This regulation applies to a person if regulation 43 does not apply to that person and the Director General is satisfied that the person —